Updated: Aug 15

 The ingredient in this recipe calls for Tuna pieces or Tuna Saku block.
 However, these are available at Japanese or Asian Supermarkets carrying Sushi Grade Fish.
 Most retail supermarkets are likely to have sushi grade Tuna in steak shape.
 If you get steak shaped Sushi Grade Tuna, here are the instructions to make Spicy Tuna.

-With the round “eye” like part facing up, cut the Tuna into slice pieces.
-The middle piece should be a long rectangular piece.
+With the round "eye" facing up, slice the Tuna into pieces.
+The middle piece should be a long rectangular shape.

 Scrape along the grain, removing as much white tendon as possible.